Odoo Sign allows you to send, sign, and approve documents online, using electronic signatures.

 Roles are available by going to.

-It is possible to update existing roles or to create new roles by clicking on Create.
+It is possible to update existing roles or to create new roles by clicking on New.
 Choose a Role Name, add an Extra Authentication Step to confirm the identity of the signing person, and if the document can be reassigned to another contact, select Change Authorized for the role.
 A Color can also be chosen for the role.
 This color can help understand which roles are responsible for which field when configuring a template.

-As the owner of a document, you may request an Extra Authentication Step through an SMS verification or via Itsme® (available in Belgium and the Netherlands).
+As the owner of a document, you may request an Extra Authentication Step through SMS verification or via Itsme® (available in Belgium and the Netherlands).
 Both authentication options require credits.
 If you do not have any credits left, the authentication steps will be skipped.

 Go to Extra Authentication Step column for the role, and select Unique Code Via SMS..
 Click in the